 As of December 31, 2022, we own 12 issued U.S. utility patents, two issued Japan utility patents, one issued European utility patent and one issued China utility patent.
 We have 42 pending utility patent applications, including 25 utility patent applications in the United States, five utility patent applications in the European Union, five utility patent applications in China and three utility patent applications in Japan.
 Assuming all maintenance fees are paid, the U.S. issued patents are expected to naturally expire between years 2023 and 2038.
 Patents covering intellectual property relating to design specific technologies invented by our researchers in Shanghai and Wuxi, China are filed in China and owned by our China subsidiaries, respectively.
-As of December 31, 2022, our Shanghai subsidiary owns 15 issued utility patents and one issued invention patent and has ten pending invention patent applications, including five pending utility model patent applications and eight pending invention patent applications.
+As of December 31, 2022, our Shanghai subsidiary owns 15 issued utility patents and one issued invention patent and has ten pending invention patent applications and one pending utility patent application, and our Wuxi subsidiary owns 36 issued patents and has eight pending patent applications, including five pending utility model patent applications and eight pending invention patent applications.

 It is possible that none of our pending patent applications will result in issued patents in a timely fashion or at all, and even if patents are granted, they may not provide a basis for intellectual property protection of commercially viable products or services, may not provide us with any competitive advantages, or may be challenged and invalidated by third parties.
 It is possible that others will design around our current or future patented technologies.
 It is possible that in the future the scope, validity and enforceability of our patents, licensed patents, patent applications, trademarks, and trademark applications may be challenged at the United States Patent and Trademark Office ("USPTO") or in proceedings before the patent offices of other jurisdictions.
-We may not be successful in defending any such challenges made against our patents, patent applications, trademarks or trademarks or trademark applications.
+We may not be successful in defending any such challenges made against our patents, patent applications, trademarks or trademark applications.
 Any successful third party challenge to our patents or trademarks could result in the unenforceability or invalidity of such patents or trademarks and increased competition to our business.
 We may have to challenge the patents, patent applications, trademarks, or trademark applications of third parties.
-The outcome of patent litigation or other proceeding can be uncertain, and any attempt by us to enforce our patent rights against others may not be successful, or, if successful, may take substantial time and result in substantial cost, and may divert our efforts and attention from other aspects of our business.
+The outcome of patent litigation or other proceeding can be uncertain, and any attempt by us to enforce our patent rights against others or to challenge the patent rights of others may not be successful, or, if successful, may take substantial time and result in substantial cost, and may divert our efforts and attention from other aspects of our business.